Miles Davis: 1949–1955: Signing with Prestige, heroin addiction and hard bop

 Davis abandoned the bebop style and turned to the music of pianist Ahmad Jamal, whose approach and use of space influenced him.
 When he returned to the studio in June 1955 to record The Musings of Miles, he wanted a pianist like Jamal and chose Red Garland.
 Blue Haze (1956), Bags' Groove (1957), Walkin' (1957), and Miles Davis and the Modern Jazz Giants (1959) documented the evolution of his sound with the Harmon mute placed close to the microphone, and the use of more spacious and relaxed phrasing.
 He assumed a central role in hard bop, less radical in harmony and melody, and used popular songs and American standards as starting points for improvisation.
 Hard bop distanced itself from cool jazz with a harder beat and music inspired by the blues.
 A few critics consider Walkin' (April 1954) the album that created the hard bop genre.

-Davis gained a reputation for being cold, distant, and easily angered.
+Davis gained a reputation for being cold, distant and easily angered.
 He wrote that in 1954 Sugar Ray Robinson "was the most important thing in my life besides music", and he adopted Robinson's "arrogant attitude".
 He showed contempt for critics and the press.

 Davis had an operation to remove polyps from his larynx in October 1955.
 The doctors told him to remain silent after the operation, but he got into an argument that permanently damaged his vocal cords and gave him a raspy voice for the rest of his life.
 He was called the "prince of darkness", adding a patina of mystery to his public persona.

-1955–1959: Signing with Columbia, first quintet, and modal jazz
+1955–1959: Signing with Columbia, first quintet and modal jazz

-In July 1955, Davis's fortunes improved considerably when he played at the Newport Jazz Festival, with a line-up of Monk, Heath, drummer Connie Kay, and horn players Zoot Sims and Gerry Mulligan.
+In July 1955, Davis's fortunes improved considerably when he played at the Newport Jazz Festival, with a lineup of Monk, Heath, drummer Connie Kay, and horn players Zoot Sims and Gerry Mulligan.
 The performance was praised by critics and audiences alike, who considered it to be a highlight of the festival as well as helping Davis, the least well known musician in the group, to increase his popularity among affluent white audiences.
 He tied with Dizzy Gillespie for best trumpeter in the 1955 DownBeat magazine Readers' Poll.